saraloo/RespiLens/README.md

 Most other viz I am aware off are made by the amazing Reichlab:
 - http://flusightnetwork.io: very great, but only past season and only one model somehow
+- https://zoltardata.com/project/360/viz the zotltra view is only past season but is very great, I like the suffle color button.
+Only last year
+- https://reichlab.io/flusight-dashboard/ very detailed dashboard, incredible for modelers.
+Currently 404 and also it is relatively static for other users.

 ## Features
 Features